sensu/sensu-docs/content/sensu-core/1.9/guides/_index.md

 ---
 title: "Guides"
-description: "Guides documentation for Sensu."
+description: "This page lists and links to all of the guides documentation for Sensu.
+Guides explain how to configure and use Sensu resources and features."
 product: "Sensu Core"
 version: "1.9"
 weight: 40